bcarun/madrascoder/tutorials/001-pragmatic-cucumber/01-getting-started.md

 ```

 Annotations `@Given`, `@And`, `@When`, `@Then` are synonymous, they can be used interchangeably.
 Important part is the value of these annotation.
 These values corresponds to the steps in feature file.
 You may have noticed `{int}` in annotation values.
 We will learn more about expressions `{int}`, `{string}` etc., in future chapters.
 For now, imagine the text at location of `{int}` in feature file will be automatically converted to `int` and supplied as argument to the corresponding method.

+### Conclusion

+In this chapter, we create a Spring Boot application, added Cucumber dependencies, created necessary configuration to bootstrap Spring Boot Test context configuration, created a class to run Cucumber tests, created feature file, create step definitions and finally run the test using various ways.
+In the next chapter, we will learn different ways of creating feature files and corresponding step definitions.

 <hr>